-Following the expiration of the initial term of the Source Lists, the RFPQ process will be reopened annually.
-Operators seeking qualification during these periods must comply with the submission requirements set out in the RFPQ #1070-2324-195.
-The last such period shall take place six (6) months before the conclusion of the final additional term.
+During the term of the Source Lists, BC Housing may decide to reopen the RFPQ to add more operators.
+Operators seeking qualification during reopen period must comply with the submission requirements set out in the RFPQ #1070-2526-093.
 All new submissions will be subject to evaluation based on the criteria delineated in this RFPQ.